 Condensation can occur in the cooking compartment and on the appliance door when cooking.
 Condensation is normal and does not adversely affect appliance operation.
 Wipe away the condensation after cooking.

 5 Accessories

-Only use original accessories.
+Use original accessories.
 These have been made especially for your appliance.
-Here you can find an overview of your appliance's accessories and how to use them.